tiliarou/hacPack/hacPack-Tools/hacPackTools-NACP/README.md

 ## Licensing

 This software is licensed under the terms of the GNU General Public License, version 2.
-You can find a copy of the license in the LICENSE file.
+You can find a copy of the license in the LICENSE file in hacPack root folder.
 hacPackTool-NACP uses tinyxml2 library which is under zlib license